AngelRodRo/take-home-test/README.md

 Copy **.env.example** in server folder and use the default params or change for any other values.

+## Deployed app

+You can check the deployed app here: https://take-home-test-app.herokuapp.com/

 ## 🐳 Docker

 You can create a docker image using the **Dockerfile** included on the server folder.